 Am Dom Markt in Cologne (November 25–December 23, 2019)

-Am Dom Markt in Cologne takes place at the foot of the famous Gothic Cathedral, a UNESCO World Heritage site and the city's iconic landmark.
+Am Dom Markt in Cologne, or Cologne Cathedral Christmas Market, takes place at the foot of the famous Gothic Cathedral, a UNESCO World Heritage site and the city's iconic landmark.
 A large Christmas tree decorated with red ribbons and lights is towering over 160 market stands, spreading delicious smells of spices and lively Christmas tunes.
-Cologne’s Christmas market is one of the most popular in the country attracting millions of tourists.
+The city also hosts several other Christmas markets—Old Town Christmas Market (Alter Markt), Angel's Christmas Market (Markt der Engel) on the Neumarkt, Harbour Christmas Market (Hafen Weinahtsmarkt)—each with its own twist and special atmosphere.
+Cologne’s Christmas markets are some of the most popular in the country attracting millions of tourists.

 In Stuttgart, the city’s five main squares transform into a winter wonderland.
 Stuttgart, with its cobblestone streets, cathedrals and historic buildings is a perfect setting for holiday magic.
 The main market Wintertraum Markt is located in front of the beautiful Old Palace.
 Stroll through wooden chalets decorated with garlands and enjoy traditional entertainment.

 Trier Christmas Market is one of the most romantic fairs set up in front of the charming Trier Cathedral.
 Over 90 beautiful wooden booths sell decorations, wooden toys, ceramics, candles, hand-blown glass, and other crafts.
 Don't leave the market without trying bratwurst and potato pancakes.